marten-seemann/base-drafts/draft-ietf-quic-tls.md

 ### Initial Secrets {#initial-secrets}

-Packets that carry the TLS handshake (Initial and Handshake) are protected with a secret derived from the Destination Connection ID field from the client's Initial packet.
+Packets that carry the TLS handshake (Client Initial, Server Initial and Handshake) are protected with a secret derived from the Destination Connection ID field from the Client Initial packet.
 Specifically:

 ~~~
 initial_salt = 0x9c108f98520a5c5c32968e950e8a2c5fe06d6c38